 Near to Sinwa, I came across a sign explaining another taboo of Annapurna Sanctuary.
 It is a vegetarian zone.

-Although, I wondered why the sign only said 'chicken, pork, and buffalo'.
+Well, technically the sign only listed 'chicken, pork, and buffalo'.
 Did that mean other meats were allowed?
 Or is it just because those were the sorts of meats that people commonly eat locally, and it simply didn't occur to them to prohibit any other kind?
 And what about fish?

 Reflections on sacred ground

-I was on this trek to Shiva's sacred grounds (although I didn't know it when I began), at the same time as many of my co-religionists were preparing to make pilgrimage to our sacred grounds of Mecca.
-It was the holy pilgrimage that would end in the 'Bigger Eid', the one when the faithful would donate a livestock animal for slaughter.
-Indeed, that is perhaps what sticks to mind for outsiders.
+I was on this trek to Shiva's sacred grounds (although I didn't know that when I began), at the same time as many of my co-religionists were preparing to make pilgrimage to our sacred grounds of Mecca.
+It was the holy pilgrimage that would end in the 'Bigger Eid', when the faithful would donate a livestock animal for slaughter.
+Indeed, that part is perhaps what sticks to mind for non-Muslims.

-The context is often missing, that traditionally livestock are foods for special occasions and form repositories of wealth for many rural or traditional societies.
-Thus, aside from its scriptural significance, its offering for general public festivities has also the meaning of the rich taking the greater share of supporting the community.
-Especially on festive occasions, so that the poor could celebrate too.
+The context is often missing, that traditionally livestock are foods eaten during special occasions due to its expense, and it also forms repositories of wealth for many rural societies.
+Thus, aside from its scriptural significance, its donation for general public festivities carries the meaning of the rich taking the greater share of supporting the community and enabling food inclusivity.

-Nor is it perhaps widely known, that in the sacred precincts of Mecca, no living thing may be harmed.
+Nor is it perhaps widely known, that in the sacred precincts of Mecca itself, no living thing may generally be harmed.
 Throughout the rites of haj, pilgrims may kill nothing, nor harm any living thing - not a branch of a tree nor an insect - save only for defence.

 So I understood the taboo of Annapurna Sanctuary.
 It was not that there is a double standard between one location and everywhere else.

-Different from modern Western vegetarianism, it is not a philosophy that comes from man's own opinions about what is theoretically appropriate for all mankind.
-As I've observed in my travels before in Oman and the Maldives, there are places in the world where it simply isn't feasible to be vegetarian, nor does it make sense in the context of natural life on earth.
+Different from modern Western vegetarianism, it is not a philosophy that comes from man's own opinions about what is appropriate for all mankind everywhere.
+As I've observed in my travels before in Oman and the Maldives, there are places in the world where it simply isn't feasible to be vegetarian, and unnecessary.

 Rather, the taboo was a matter of respecting the permission to kill for food.
 That it is not an inherent right of man, but a grace from the divine.
-Hence it invariably comes with values of temperance and frowns on excess (sadly, not always lived up to in many cultures in these prosperous times).
-And in the grounds where the divine has withheld the permission, it is a test for the submission of the faithful to His authority.
+Hence the concept invariably comes with values of temperance, and frowns on excess (sadly, not always lived up to in many cultures in these prosperous times).
+And in the grounds where the divine has withheld the permission, it is a test for the faithful to submit to His authority.